abany-consulting-ltd/AutoSLAPS/README.md

 The first thing to test is the Azure Function, ensuring it is writing to the Vault:

-* Within Azure, search for Function App, and ensure that the function is present with the name specified in the variables.json ("Azure_Function_Name":)
+* Within Azure, search for 'Function App', and ensure that the function is present with the name specified in the 'variables.json' file ("Azure_Function_Name":)
 * Click into the function, and click 'Functions' in the left hand pane.
 * Click into the 'Set-KeyVaultSecret' function
 * On the left, click 'Code + Test'
 * If all has gone well, the PS1 script should now be visible as a 'run.PS1' file.
 Ensure line 8 contains the name of your Azure Vault.
 * Above the script, click 'Test/Run'
-* In the right-hand pane, there should now be a test PC, with a test username of 'local.admin'.
+* In the right-hand pane there should now be a test PC called 'TESTPC001' with a test username of 'local.admin'.
 Click 'Run' to test.

 <br>